prestonharberts/bib/Bible/lam3.md

 > They are fresh every morning;
 > Your faithfulness is abundant!
 ###### 24
->  “ My portion is the LORD,” I have said to myself,
+> “My portion is the LORD,” I have said to myself,
 > So I will put my hope in him.
 ###### 25
 > The LORD is good to those who trust in him,